willsam100/CodingWIthSamBlog/_posts/2017-06-13-f-mailboxes-reply.md

 </tr>
 </tbody>
 </table>

-<p><strong>Doing things asynchronously</strong></p>
+## Doing things asynchronously
-<p>For the next variation, we have to reply asynchronously.
-To change the synchronous example to asynchronously, only one method needs to changed:</p>
+For the next variation, we have to reply asynchronously.
+To change the synchronous example to asynchronously, only one method needs to changed:
 <table class="pre">
 <tbody>
 <tr>